A special print that maps out Bowie and Iggy's most creative period in Berlin and a journey through four of the most influential albums of all time.

 In 1976 David Bowie and Iggy Pop moved to Berlin to reinvent themselves and release four of the most influential records in the history of pop music: Iggy Pop's 'The Idiot' / 'Lust for Life' (co-written by Bowie), and Bowie's own 'Low' / '"Heroes"', all released in 1977.

-This print, maps out the journey of Bowie/Iggy's highest creative peak in 1976 and 1977.
-It includes all the information about those legendary records, including key dates, singles, songwriting credits, recording studios, musicians involved such as Brian Eno, Robert Fripp, Carlos Alomar, and much more.
+This print visually maps out the music journey of David Bowie and Iggy Pop's highest creative peak in 1976 and 1977.
+The artwork includes key information about these legendary records, including key dates, singles, songwriting credits, recording studios, musicians involved such as Brian Eno, Robert Fripp, Carlos Alomar, and much more.

 The print that has been researched and designed in Schöneberg, Bowie and Iggy's former neighbourhood in Berlin.

 You may be interested in other music related prints.
 Available here